Road Safety Manual

 5.2 Identifying Data Requirements

 There are a wide variety of uses for safety data, with many different users.
 As identified later in Analysis of Data and Using Data to Improve Safety, safety data can be used by policy-makers, traffic engineers, police, the health sector, the research community, insurance companies, prosecutors, vehicle manufacturers and others.
-Although summary data (particularly on crash fatalities) is available in most countries, more detailed information is required to fulfil the requirements of these users.
+Although summary data (particularly on crash fatalities) is available in most countries, more detailed information is required to fulfill the requirements of these users.
 Without this collection of data, it is not possible to take an evidence based approach to the management of road safety.

 WHO (2010) provides discussion on the use of data for a public health approach to road safety.
 This document provides a comprehensive account of crash data systems, including their place in effective road safety management, and their establishment and use.
 It is essential reading on this topic, particularly for those working within LMICs who wish to establish or improve upon a crash data system.
 This document suggests a cyclic approach of: